Chris Brown: Allegations

-In January 2022, a woman filed a civil suit accusing Brown of raping her on a yacht in Miami in December 2020.
-The woman attempted to sue Brown for $20 million.
-Brown denied the allegations and later submitted text messages to the Miami police department which indicated a consensual relationship with the accuser.
-According to TMZ, Brown plans to counter sue the accuser for defamation for making false accusations, and the accuser's lawyer dropped the case against him citing that she was unaware of the messages.
-The lawsuit against Brown was dropped in August 2022 due to lack of prosecution.
+In January 2022, a woman filed a $20 million civil lawsuit against Brown for allegedly raping her on a yacht in Miami in December 2020.
+Brown denied the allegations and later submitted text messages and voicemails to the Miami police department which implied a consensual relationship with the accuser.
+In the text messages the woman addressed Brown using lewd language and sent nude "selfie" pictures almost immediately after the alleged rape took place.
+According to TMZ, Brown intended to counter-sue the plaintiff for defamation and the plaintiff's lawyer withdrew from the case after she was made aware of the messages and voicemails.
+The presiding judge dismissed the lawsuit due to lack of prosecution by the plaintiff in August 2022.
+The lawsuit was dismissed on procedural grounds without prejudice, meaning the case can be reinstated under proper legal grounds if the plaintiff intends to pursue it again.

+On October 27, 2024, an episode of the docuseries Chris Brown: A History of Violence aired which revealed more details about the alleged 2020 yacht incident, including the fact that the yacht was owned by controversial music producer Sean "Diddy" Combs.
+In January 2025, Brown filed a lawsuit against Warner Bros. for $500 million over the multiple abuse allegations which numerous women made against him in Chris Brown: A History of Violence, which aired in October 2024 on Investigation Discovery.
+As of May 2025, the lawsuit remains ongoing.

 Business ventures

 In 2007, Brown founded the record label CBE ("Chris Brown Entertainment" or "Culture Beyond Evolution"), under Interscope Records.
 Brown has since signed frequent collaborator Kevin McCall, singer Sabrina Antoinette, former RichGirl member Sevyn Streeter, singer-songwriter Joelle James, and rock group U.G.L.Y.
 However, from 2014 the label started to sign exclusively Brown's works.